-Exception The Exception Handler element defines the group of operations to carry out when an exception occurs. - Fork/Join Fork/Join A Fork/Join element can be used to: 1) Split a single flow into a number of concurrent flows 2) Join a number of concurrent flows or 3) Both join and fork a number of incoming flows to a number of outgoing flows
+⊕ Synch A Synch state is useful for indicating that concurrent paths of a StateMachine are synchronized.
+It is used to split and rejoin periods of parallel processing.
+Fork/Join Fork/Join A Fork/Join element can be used to: 1) Split a single flow into a number of concurrent flows 2) Join a number of concurrent flows or 3) Both join and fork a number of incoming flows to a number of outgoing flows ⊗ Flow Final The Flow Final element depicts an exit from the system, as opposed to the Activity Final, which represents the completion of the Activity. ● Final The Activity Final element indicates the completion of an Activity; upon reaching the Final, all execution in the Activity diagram is aborted.